carlosjln/epic/README.md

-About epic.js
+ABOUT EPIC.JS (v 1.0.0)
 ====

 This JavaScript library aims at being:

 1. Readable - No matter how much code you write, things should always make sense.
+2. Simple - No complicated options or crazy argument swapping.
-2. Fast - Every method, variable declaration, closure, etc... will be written taking into account JavaScript best practices to keep it running as fast as possible.
+3. Fast - Everything is written taking into account JavaScript best practices to keep it running as fast as possible.

 **This is still work on progress.**